redhat-developer/rh-che/README.md

 By default the Che Dashboard is part of the RedHat Che distribution.
 Howvever it can removed by with the `-DwithoutDashboard` argument

-##### Enabling / Disabling the Keycloak integration

-By default the Keycloak integration is part of the RedHat Che distribution.
-However it can be removed with the `-DwithoutKeycloak` argument.

 ##### Enabling / Disabling the checks and tests